TN 284 (08-26)

 5. Beneficiary's portion

-The beneficiary’s portion is the part of an augmented benefit that is attributable to the veteran or to the veteran’s surviving spouse.
+The beneficiary's portion is the amount of VA benefits that is attributable to the veteran, (surviving spouse), child, or dependent parent.

-A spouse receiving benefits directly from the Department of Veterans Affairs (VA) through apportionment may receive the entire payment even though the payment includes portions for children in his or her custody.
+An absent spouse receiving benefits directly from the VA through apportionment may receive the entire payment where the payment includes augmented portions for dependent children in their custody.

 6. Child